opws/opws-builder/README.md

 # opws-builder

-Tool that compiles bundles and conversions for builds.opws.org
+Tool that compiles bundles and other derivative files for builds.opws.org